mukthy/natz/content/projects/SQL-Injection-Basics.md

 ```

 The above highlighted part of the query will be removed from the execution since we are including the comment `--` sequence.

+If we see the below image we are entering the `administrator'--` in the username and we can enter any random characters in password field and it will allow us to get into admin account.

+{{< figure src="/images/loginpage.png" caption="Admin Login Page, \"SQL Injection\" by natzsec" >}}

+{{< figure src="/images/adminaccount.png" caption="Admin Page Accessed, \"SQL Injection\" by natzsec" >}}

+Next We will look into the retrieving data from other databases from tables.